tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 Please read the root level [README](../README.md) for instructions that are the same for every session on how to authenticate with AWS using the AWS CLI and how to run the Terraform commands to manage your infrastructure.

 Please make sure you have Docker installed and running.
-If you currently do not have it installed, check the [colima](https://github.com/abiosoft/colima) project for instructions on how to set it up.
+If you currently do not have it installed, check out the instructions for setting up [Rancher Desktop](https://docs.google.com/document/d/1aWsFkANawEG_LHe1-zKB7e3UERtS53sdUX1h_qnH9uE/edit?usp=sharing).

 Hint: In the provider block, region variable or the `*.tfvars` file there is a value specified for the region, you should update this to match your AWS profile region.